- This event has passed.

 A 6-hour workshop taught by Ozan Jaquette, Ph.D.

 Most quantitative methods courses teach students how to analyze datasets that are ready for analysis.
-In real world, creating analysis datasets is often more time consuming and challenging than conducting analyses.
+In real world, creating the analysis datasets is often more time consuming and challenging than conducting analyses.
 The purpose of this workshop is to introduce participants to the core data management skills necessary for creating analysis datasets.
 These skills will help researchers save time while increasing data quality.
-Our data management workshop uses Stata, which offers an excellent combination of data manipulation capabilities, user friendliness, and cutting-edge analytic techniques.
+The workshop uses Stata, which offers an excellent combination of data manipulation capabilities, user friendliness, and cutting-edge analytic techniques.

 By the end of the workshop participants will be able to: